Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Modular dissipation engineering in a Josephson circuit

-Note that activating simultaneously four Lindblad operators necessitates four distinct ancillary modes.
-A hardware-efficient alternative consists in activating them sequentially, leveraging a single ancillary mode and switching from one operator to the next at a rate slower than $\kappa_b$---giving the ancillary mode sufficient time to reach its steady state and justifying its adiabatic elimination---but faster than $\Gamma$---accurately reproducing the target four-dissipator dynamics by Trotter decomposition.
-This strategy drastically reduces the experimental software complexity, at the cost of a fourfold reduction of the modular dissipation rate $\Gamma$.
-With these considerations in mind, we now focus on the activation of a single Lindblad operator and assume that the full target dynamics is easily derived thereof. \\
+Note that activating simultaneously four Lindblad operators necessitates to activate four interaction Hamiltonians with four distinct ancillary modes, which would all appear in series with the target mode in Fig.~\ref{fig:dissipCircuit}a.
+A hardware-efficient alternative consists in activating them sequentially, leveraging a single ancillary mode as pictured in Fig.~\ref{fig:dissipCircuit}a, and switching from one operator to the next at a rate slower than $\kappa_b$---giving the ancillary mode sufficient time to reach its steady state and justifying its adiabatic elimination---but faster than $\Gamma$---accurately reproducing the target four-dissipator dynamics by Trotter decomposition.
+This strategy drastically reduces the experimental complexity, at the cost of a fourfold reduction of the modular dissipation rate $\Gamma$.
+With these considerations in mind, we now focus on the activation of a single Lindblad operator $\LL_{r,l}$ and assume that the full target dynamics is easily derived thereof. \\